framedsc/Sitesource/markdown/GeneralGuides/universal_unity_freecam.md

 When in the camera menu, and before activating the free camera, it's important to disable the Cinemachine one!
 Without that, you won't be able to use the freecam.
 @end

 As an extra, if you install the `vtrvrxiv.TimeScaleController.dll` plugin, the default hotkey for pausing would be the `Pause` key, above the `Page up` key.
-Alternatively you can also pause in the Configuration Menu if you have that plugin installed or pause it with an Unity inspector plugin, more on that in the [HUD toggle and more](universal_unity_freecam.htm#hud-toggle-and-more) section.
+Alternatively, you can also pause in the Configuration Menu if you have that plugin installed or pause it with a Unity inspector plugin, more on that in the [HUD toggle and more](universal_unity_freecam.htm#hud-toggle-and-more) section.

 ## IL2CPP Default Camera Controls